carolnavya/CIS6930-Project/README.md

 5. DAMAGES scores
 6. Krishnan et al scores

-Obtain gene-risk prediction scores from each fold of cross validation (CV) and the average over five folds.
+Generate supp table 2 that contains gene-risk prediction scores from each fold of cross validation (CV) and the average over five folds.